GuardBear2/SIEM/src/engine/test/health_test/README.md

 ```

 ### Validate successful assets
-Verifies in the trace that the decoders that were successful are added to wazuh.decoders and that the successful rules are added to wazuh.rules.
+Verifies in the trace that the decoders that were successful are added to guardbear.decoders and that the successful rules are added to guardbear.rules.
 ```bash
 usage: engine-health-test dynamic -e health_test/environment validate_successful_assets [-h] [-i INTEGRATION] [--rule_folder rule_folder] --target TARGET [--skip SKIP]